Some common terms have specific meanings in the context of Fivetran documentation.

 A database schema defines how the data is organized in a database.
 It contains the different tables, their fields, and the relationship between tables.
 When you create a new Fivetran connector, you choose the name that the schema will have and Fivetran creates it in your destination.
 For most sources, each connector results in one schema in your destination.
 Database sources are the exception because a single database connector can replicate multiple schemas.
 Read more about how database connectors handle multiple source schemas.

-A source is any database, application, file storage service, event tracking service, or function from which you wish to sync your data.
+A source is a specific instance of a database, application, file storage service, event tracking service, or function from which you wish to sync your data.
 A Fivetran connector connects to your source and moves data from it to your destination.
 You can have multiple connectors for one source.

 A task is a type of alert in your Fivetran dashboard that tells you about an action you must take to fix your connectors or transformations.
 We also generate a notification email to let you know about the task.
 Fivetran creates a task when the problem with your connector or transformation is caused by something that’s on your side.
 For example, if you have set insufficient permissions in your source and Fivetran can’t sync your data, we generate a task that tells you about the problem and what permissions you must set.
 See also alert and warning.